webrecorder/browsertrix/docs/user-guide/review.md

 ### Extracted Text Comparison

-Text extracted during crawl analysis is compared to the extracted text created during crawling.
-Extracted text is compared on the basis of [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
+Text extracted during crawl analysis is compared to the text extracted during crawling.
+Text is compared on the basis of [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).

 Resources not loaded properly on replay may display ReplayWeb.page's `Archived Page Not Found` error within the extracted text.